flossway/flossway/README.md

 Please join discussions at the [GitHub Discussion forum](https://github.com/flossway/flossway/discussions).

 File an issue if you find something on building, setups, or grammar.
 If you have a topic to discuss, a question to ask or any other topics, go to the discussion forum.

+Translations are welcomed!
+You don't have to translate word-by-word, but follow the spirit of the original context and write in your own understanding.
+Just mention the link of the original text at the beginning, and maintainers will coordinate incoming contributions.